 How many cores and threads of a multi-core processor can be utilized at once?

 Live supports up to 64 cores for audio processing on Mac and Windows.
 Likewise, Live supports up to 64 processing threads for audio calculation.

 How many threads are used per Live track?

 Live uses one thread to process a signal path.
 A signal path is a single chain of audio flow.
 In tracks where instrument or effect racks are used, with multiple chains in parallel, Live may use one thread per chain depending on how CPU-intensive each chain may be.
-If two tracks are "chained" by routings, for instance by a side-chain routing, a track being fed to a return track or any tracks being fed into each-other, they are considered dependent tracks and count as one signal path.
-Any dependant set of tracks will use one thread each.
+If two tracks are "chained" by routing, for instance by a side-chain routing, they are considered dependent tracks and count as one signal path.
+Any dependent set of tracks will use one thread each.

 Why do I have high CPU load in a set with just one track?